Have You Ever Been SMiShed?

 2. If it’s not already the default on your phone, consider encrypting your data.
 This is especially useful for protecting your sensitive data, whether that’s business e-mails or investing and banking apps.

-3. Set up remote wipe.
+Set up remote wipe.
 If your phone is lost or stolen, you’ll be able to wipe all of its data remotely (and therefore keep it out of the hands of criminals).
 You can also often use remote wipe to find your phone’s location.
-Additional information for iOS users & Android users.
+Additional information for

 4. Back up phone data.
 Consider connecting your device to its associated cloud service in order to automatically back up data (and encrypt it).
 If you don’t trust the cloud, be sure you connect to a PC or Mac to sync data regularly in order to preserve photos, videos, apps, and other files.